dev-mohnish/dev-mohnish/README.md

-# Hi there, I'm Mohnish! 👋
+# Hi there, I'm Mohnish Sureshkumar! 👋

 ### 👨‍🎓 About Me
 - 🎓 I am currently pursuing a **B.Tech in Information Technology**.